hypo69/hypo/docs/gemini/out/en/how_to/src/scenario/README.RU.rst

 Description
 -------------------------
 The `src.scenario` module automates interactions with suppliers using scenarios defined in JSON files.
 It extracts and processes product data from supplier websites and synchronizes this information with a database (e.g., PrestaShop).
-The module handles reading scenarios, interacting with websites, processing data, logging execution, and orchestrating the entire process.
+The module handles reading scenarios, interacting with websites, processing data, logging execution, and orcheStarting the entire process.

 Execution steps
 -------------------------